 Palantir is among us and there’s nowhere to hide if you’re a terrorist or money launderer, but how does the company make money, and should you invest?

-Palantir (NYSE: PLTR), co-founded in 2003 by Peter Thiel of PayPal fame, went public on September 30 of this year and its stock price is up over 150% since that time, as of December 31.
+Palantir (NYSE: PLTR), co-founded in 2003 by Peter Thiel of PayPal fame, went public on September 30, 2020, and its stock price has almost doubled since that time, as of May 11, 2021.
 The company, aside from being highly controversial and in business for over 17 years, has yet to turn a profit, so let’s examine how Palantir makes money.

 What is Palantir?